4/29/2025

 President and CEO

 Yeah, thank you.
-A good quarter of capital growth was the TCE increasing 30 basis points and focused on continuing to build on those current capital levels from a prioritization standpoint.
-Certainly very selective, organic balance sheet growth as well as opportunities in the retirement space for acquisitions of smaller subscale and then continuing our dividend continues to be the top priorities for the company at this time.
+A good quarter of capital growth was the TCE increasing 30 basis points and focused on continuing to build on those current capital levels.
+From a prioritization standpoint, certainly very selected organic capital balance sheet growth, as well as opportunities in the retirement space for acquisitions of smaller subscale.
+And then continuing our dividend continues to be the top priorities for the company at this point.

 speaker